Terry Norris (actor)

 Terence Richard Norris (9 June 1930 – 20 March 2023) was an Australian stage, radio, television and film actor, and politician.

-As an actor, he starred in television shows such as Bellbird and Cop Shop, and in films like Romulus, My Father, The Chronicles of Narnia: The Voyage of the Dawn Treader and Paper Planes.
+As an actor, he starred in television shows such as Bellbird and Cop Shop, and in films such as Romulus, My Father, The Chronicles of Narnia: The Voyage of the Dawn Treader and Paper Planes.

-Norris interrupted his show business career for ten years with a stint serving in state politics, for the Labor Party with the Victorian Legislative Assembly.
+Norris interrupted his show business career for ten years, serving in state politics as a Labor Party MP in the Victorian Legislative Assembly.